 However, if a person is unable to make reasonable judgements because of their disability and there are concerns about the decisions they are making, or others are making for them, the Victorian Civil and Administrative Tribunal (VCAT) can appoint a guardian to make decisions for them.
 Guardianship may also be needed if there are different views which cannot be resolved about what is in the person’s best interests, and a decision needs to be made.

 Medical treatment decisions

-If a person does not have capacity to make medical treatment decisions, the Medical Treatment Planning and Decisions Act 2016 specifies who has authority in Victoria to make these decisions.
+If a person does not have decision-making capacity to make a medical treatment decision, the Medical Treatment Planning and Decisions Act 2016 specifies who has authority in Victoria to make such decisions.
 If there is no one, Victoria’s Public Advocate can make significant treatment decisions without the need for a guardianship order.
-Read more about this process.

 Role and responsibilities of guardians